The Best Finance Podcasts That Will Make You Think Differently About Money

 8. The Investors Podcast

 Using the tagline “We study billionaires,” Preston Psyh and Stig Brodersen host a show that focuses on the ways people have hit big in the stock market.
-Psyh and Brodersen also summarise the books that billionaires have found the most inspirational and helpful, giving listeners useful tidbits for their own investment decisions.
+Psyh and Brodersen also summarise the books that billionaires have found the most inspirational and helpful.

-Some episodes feature an interview with successful business owners and impressive investment portfolios.
-If you want to learn how to invest your money wisely, this podcast is right for you.
+Some episodes feature interviews with successful business owners and impressive investment portfolios.
+If you want to learn how to invest your money wisely, this is the best finance podcast for you.

 Start with episode “TIP144: Billionaire Howard Shultz’ Book, Onward – A Story About Starbucks.”